 Obstetric ultrasound uses sound waves to produce pictures of a baby (embryo or fetus) within a pregnant woman, as well as the mother's uterus and ovaries.
 It does not use ionizing radiation, has no known harmful effects, and is the preferred method for monitoring pregnant women and their unborn babies.
 A Doppler ultrasound study – a technique that evaluates blood flow in the umbilical cord, fetus or placenta – may be part of this exam.

-This procedure requires little to no special preparation.
+This procedure requires no special preparation.
 Since only your lower abdominal area needs to be exposed for this exam, you may want to wear a loose-fitting, two-piece outfit.
 Leave jewelry at home.

 - What is Obstetrical Ultrasound Imaging?